Albert Mountain VC

 When the war broke out in 1914, he joined the Leeds Bantams before transferring to the Leeds Pals.
 The 15th and 17th Battalions amalgamated on 7th December 1917 to become the 15/17 West Yorkshire Regiment.
 On March 23rd, 1918, Sergeant Mountain was in command of a rifle squad during the Battle of the Somme, in actions at Hamelincourt, France.
 When the situation was critical, Sergeant Mountain with a party of 10 men attacked an advance enemy patrol of about 200 strong, killing half of them.
 He then rallied his men against the main body of the enemy, to cover the retirement of the rest of his company.
 With only four men he held at bay 600 of the enemy for half an hour.
 Sergeant Mountain later took command of the flank post of the battalion, holding on for 27 hours until the enemy finally surrounded.
 For most prestigious award for gallantry in the face of the enemy, he was awarded the Victoria Cross on June 7th, 1918.

-Three days after the announcement of his award, he was presented with the VC ribbon by his CO, Major T G Gibson at a parade in the field in France.
+Three days after the announcement of his award, he was presented with the VC ribbon by his CO, Major T G Gibson at a parade in the field in France on 10th June 1918.
 He sewed the ribbon onto his uniform.
 He was presented with the VC by King George V at Buckingham Palace on 29th June 1918.
 During the following year, he was discharged and became a chauffeur for the Lord Mayor of Leeds.
 He also married Ethel Smith on 27th September 1919 at St Agnes Parish Church, Leeds.
-They went on to have three daughters and a son.
+They went on to have three daughters (Jean, Mavis and Wendy) and a son (Jack).

-LOCATION OF MEDAL: PRINCE OF WALES REGIMENTAL MUSEUM, YORK.
+LOCATION OF MEDAL: PRINCE OF WALES’S OWN REGIMENT OF YORKSHIRE MUSEUM, YORK.

 BURIAL PLACE: LAWNSWOOD CEMETERY, LEEDS, YORKSHIRE.
 PLOT K2-380 (ASHES)